Franklin Pierce Miller b. 1855

 Jacob Miller b.
 1808

-Jacob Miller 3rd great grandpa on RootsMagic tree
+Jacob Miller, my 3rd great grandpa on RootsMagic tree

-Jacob was born in 1808 in Virginia.
+Jacob was born in 1808 in Virginia, not much is proven about his childhood or parents.
 On April 18, 1833 in Jackson, Ohio he married Sarah Davis, also from Virginia.
-They had their first child in Ohio then moved to Elkhart Indiana and had 9 more kids.
-The 1840 and 1850 US censuses show Jacob and family farmed in Baugo Township, 50 miles east of Lake Michigan, near Elkhart and South Bend, Indiana The red rectangle on the Google map shows the location.
-The Mitchell family from New York were neighbors in 1850 and on August 7, 1850 Jacob and Sarah’s oldest daughter Mary married Moses Mitchell and they moved to Iowa.
+Sarah’s siblings were in Jackson too.
+Jacob and Sarah had their first child in Ohio then moved to Elkhart, Indiana and had 9 more kids.
+On the 1840 and 1850 US censuses, Jacob and his family farmed in Baugo Township, 50 miles east of Lake Michigan, near Elkhart and South Bend, Indiana.
+In 1850, Jacob and Sarah’s oldest daughter Mary married Moses Mitchell.
+Moses and his family were from New York, neighbors to the Millers.
+Mary and Moses moved to Chickasaw County, Iowa after their marriage.

 Sources